 Is the content in a format that the buyer prefers?

 2) Nurture Leads

-Getting attention is the first step, now you must keep it.
+Getting attention is the first step, and it's a challenge to keep that attention.

-B2B buyers need to gather information to decide to buy something new and complex, especially if it is an innovation or departure from what they’ve bought before.
-They will want to know how your product or service solves their or their organization’s problem.
+Buyers need to gather information to decide to buy something new, especially if it is an innovation or departure from what they’ve bought before.
+They will want to know how your product or service solves their (or their organization’s) problem.